bitcoin-dot-org/Bitcoin.org/README.md

     {% else %}
       (up to date english content)
     {% endcase %}

-### Update source strings on transifex

-**When translation is needed**: If you want all changes you've made to be re-translated, you can simply update the resource file (en.yml) on transifex.
+**When translation is needed**: If you want all changes you've made to be re-translated, you can simply update the resource file (en.yml) on Transifex.

-**When translation is not needed**: If you are only pushing typo fixes and that you don't want translators to redo all their work again, you can use the transifex client to pull translations, update en.yml and push back all translations at once:
+**When translation is not needed**: If you are only pushing typo fixes and that you don't want translators to redo all their work again, you can use the Transifex client to pull translations, update en.yml and push back all translations at once:

     tx init
     tx set --auto-remote https://www.transifex.com/projects/p/bitcoinorg/